sahilramani/sahilramani.github.io/_posts/2020-10-29-how-to-setup-python3-and-jupyter-notebook-on-jetson-nano.md

     c.NotebookApp.open_browser = False
     c.NotebookApp.ip = '*'

 Then we generate a password for your Jupyter Notebook instance.
-While this is optional, it’s highly recommended.
+While this is optional, it's highly recommended.

     jupyter notebook password

 Give it a password of your choice, and then we set the python kernel to work with Jupyter.
-This step is optional, but ensures we’re using the correct python version for Jupyter Notebook.
+This step is optional, but ensures we're using the correct python version for Jupyter Notebook.

     python -m ipykernel install --user

 ## Step 8 : Installing Torch 1.6 and TorchVision
 A lot of this section is borrowed from an NVIDIA Forum Post which describes the process in detail, with specific instructions for different versions of python and/or torch/torchvision.

-Since we’re looking to install a specific version of Torch/TorchVision for Python3, I’ll stick to specific commands here.
+Since we're looking to install a specific version of Torch/TorchVision for Python3, I'll stick to specific commands here.

 ### Torch